alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 - users returning to reference material
 - refreshes or repeated interactions

+This exploration uses "Active users" instead of the usual "Total users" because the "Views per active user" metric is calculated using active users.

 Interpret this metric in context.
 Compare pages against others within the same site or service rather than relying on a fixed threshold.

-Adding "Exits" allows you to identify pages that are both frequently revisited and common exit points.
+Adding the "Exits" metric allows you to identify pages that are both frequently revisited and common exit points.

 The absolute number of exits is less informative than the proportion of views that result in an exit (exit rate).
-GA4 Explorations may not display exit rate directly, but you can calculate it by exporting the data:
+GA4 does not display exit rate directly, but you can calculate it by exporting the data:

 1. Create the exploration using the variables and settings below.
 2. Export the data as CSV.
-3. Open the CSV in a spreadsheet tool using comma as the delimiter.
+3. Open the CSV in a spreadsheet using comma as the delimiter.
 4. Remove any rows above the column headers so that the first visible row contains the column headers.
 5. Insert a new column titled "Exit rate".
 6. In the "Exit rate" column, divide the "Exits" value by the "Views" value.
 7. Format the result as a percentage.
-8. Sort by Exit rate to identify pages with relatively high proportions of exits.
+8. Sort by "Exit rate" to identify pages with relatively high proportions of exits.

-Pages with both high views per active user and high exit rates may warrant further investigation.
+Pages with both high views per active user and high exit rates may indicate user difficulties that are worth investigating further.

 ### Variables